 PARTICULARS OF EMPLOYEES

-Disclosures relating to remuneration and other details as required under Section197(12) read with the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 are attached asAnnexure VI.
-In accordance with the provisions of Section 197(12) of the Act read with theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the namesand other particulars of employees drawing remunerationin excess of the limits set out inthe aforesaid Rules forms part of this Report.
-Howeverin line with the provisions of Section 136(1) of the Act the Report and Accounts as set out therein are being sent toall Members of your Company excluding the aforesaidinformation.
+Disclosures relating to remuneration and other details as required under Section197(12) read with the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 are given in Annexure VI.
+In accordance with the provisions of theaforementioned section the names and other particulars of employees drawing remunerationin excess of the limits set out in the aforesaid rules form part of this Report.
+Howeverin line with the provisions of Section 136(1) of the Act the Report and Accounts as setout therein are being sent to all Members of your Company excluding the aforesaidinformation.
 Any Member who is interested in obtaining these particulars may write tothe Company Secretary.

-BUSINESS RESPONSIBILITY REPORT
+BUSINESS RESPONSIBILITY AND SUSTAINABILITY REPORT

 CONTRACT AND ARRANGEMENT WITH RELATED PARTIES